 - Have attended a public or private high school in Colorado for at least three years immediately before graduating or earning a General Equivalency Diploma (GED) in Colorado.
 Three years is defined as six academic terms from three separate years immediately preceding graduation or completing the Colorado GED.

 - Be admitted to a Colorado college or university within 12 months of graduation from a Colorado high school or completion of a Colorado GED OR graduated from a Colorado high school or completed a Colorado GED before September 1, 2013, and have a continuous physical presence in Colorado for 18 months preceding the start of the semester.

 - Complete an affidavit with the College Opportunity Fund (COF), indicating that you have applied for a legal presence or will apply as soon as you are eligible to do so.

-As with the traditional domicile path, residency classification will be determined based on the information and documents submitted by you (the burden of proof is on the individual seeking in-state tuition).
+As with the traditional domicile path, residency classification will be determined based on the information submitted by you (the burden of proof is on the individual seeking in-state tuition).